davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 ### R users are not software engineers

-Something also has to be said about the target audience and average users of R.
+Something also has to be said about the target audience, average users of R.
 Many institutions and companies use R because it is free and gets the job done.
 What I mean by that is that it is either used as a tool that teaches you to implement and use statistics or it is used as a tool that allows you to leverage